ydvkirti1/Sales_Agent/README.md

 ## 🔍 How It Works

-1. **User Input**: You ask a question in natural language
+1. **User Request**: Send a question via API endpoint
 2. **Query Resolution**: The Query Resolution Agent converts your question to SQL
 3. **Data Extraction**: The Data Extraction Agent executes the SQL and retrieves data
 4. **Validation**: The Validation Agent checks the results for accuracy
-5. **Answer Generation**: The system generates a natural language answer with visualizations
+5. **Answer Generation**: The system generates a natural language answer
+6. **Response**: API returns JSON with answer, SQL, data, and validation results

 ## 🐛 Troubleshooting